InfOmics/MDR-RA-Opal-DataSHIELD-documentation/README.md

 - If you do not already have SSL certificates, you can generate them or purchase them from a trusted certificate authority (CA).

-- Once obtained, place the certificates in the `certs/` directory of the cloned repository.
+- Once obtained, place the certificates (files in unencrypted form) in the `certs/` directory of the cloned repository.

     - Ensure that the files are named appropriately and match the configuration